zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### filterable `boolean`

-Specifies whether given column is filterable.
+If set to true a filter menu will be displayed for this column when filtering is enabled for the grid.
+If set to false the filter menu will not be displayed.
+By default a filter menu is displayed for all columns when filtering is enabled via the filterable option.Can be set to a JavaScript object which represents the filter menu configuration.
 Further configuration is available via [kendo:grid-column-filterable](#kendo-grid-column-filterable).

 #### Example
     <kendo:grid-column filterable="filterable">